Code-Institute-Submissions/tgc07-project01/README.md

 ![FictionalBakery home page xs screenshot 1](screenshots/xs-devices/FictionalBakery-Home-xs-1.png "FictionalBakery home page xs screenshot 1")
 ![FictionalBakery home page xs screenshot 2](screenshots/xs-devices/FictionalBakery-Home-xs-2.png "FictionalBakery home page xs screenshot 2")
 - [Home page](https://andrewsui.github.io/tgc07-project01/index.html) - Customers should immediately be able to identify that the website is for a bakery.
 From the title and picture, customers are able to understand the business' ethos.
-- [Home page](https://andrewsui.github.io/tgc07-project01/index.html) - The bakery's owners goal of this page is to make it obvious to visitors that the website is for a bakery and to also portray the business' values and culture.
+- [Home page](https://andrewsui.github.io/tgc07-project01/index.html) - The bakery owners' goal of this page is to make it obvious to visitors that the website is for a bakery and to also portray the business' values and culture.
 The home page demonstrates the business' artisanal, rustic, high quality and welcoming ideologies.

 #### Menu Page
 ![FictionalBakery menu md screenshot 1](screenshots/md-devices/FictionalBakery-Menu-md-1.jpg "FictionalBakery menu md screenshot 1")